PowerDNS-Admin/PowerDNS-Admin/README.md

 ```

 ### SAML Authentication
 SAML authentication is supported.
-In order to use it you have to create your own settings.json and advanced_settings.json based on the templates.
+Setting are retrieved from Metdata-XML.
+Metadata URL is configured in config.py as well as caching interval.
 Following Assertions are supported and used by this application:
 - nameidentifier in form of email address as user login
 - email used as user email address